clementlamoureux/Prime-Player-Google-Play-Music/README.md

 # Prime Player for Google Play Music

+### Fork By clementlamoureux

+Hello !
+This is my fork to adapt this great chrome extensions for the new Opera 18.
+There is no modifications for the moment, but you can download the package directly to add this extensions to your Opera browser.

+You can download it here : (http://www.clementlamoureux.fr/operaMusic.nex)

+Please red this :

+This fork was made only for personnal use, so I change the shortcut to this:
+- Play/Pause => Alt+P
+- Next song => Alt+N
+- That's all !

 ### Description

 This is the repository for the Chrome extension for Google Play Music.